nsnoll/ENGO551_FinalProject/Submitted/README.md

 ENGO 551 Final Project

 # Instructions
-In a terminal window, navigate into your project1 directory and type out the following commands:
+In a terminal window, navigate to your directory for this project and copy-paste the following commands:
 1. pip3 install -r requirements.txt
 2. set FLASK_APP=application.py
 3. set FLASK_DEBUG=1